fluree/docs.flur.ee/src/content/0.11.0/api/downloaded-endpoints/downloaded-overview.md

 Action | Endpoint | Explanation
 -- | -- | --
 Generate Flakes | `/fdb/[NETWORK-NAME]/[DBNAME-OR-DBID]/gen-flakes` | Returns the list of flakes that would be added to a ledger if a given transaction is issued.
-Query With | `/fdb/[NETWORK-NAME]/[DBNAME-OR-DBID]/query-with` | Returns the results of a query using the existing database flakes, including flakes that are provided with the query.
+Query With | `/fdb/[NETWORK-NAME]/[DBNAME-OR-DBID]/query-with` | Returns the results of a query using the existing ledger flakes, including flakes that are provided with the query.
-Test Transact With | `/fdb/[NETWORK-NAME]/[DBNAME-OR-DBID]/test-transact-with` | Given a valid set of flakes that could be added to the database at a given point in time and a transaction, returns the flakes that would be added to a ledger if a given transaction is issued.
+Test Transact With | `/fdb/[NETWORK-NAME]/[DBNAME-OR-DBID]/test-transact-with` | Given a valid set of flakes that could be added to the ledger at a given point in time and a transaction, returns the flakes that would be added to a ledger if a given transaction is issued.

 ### Password Authentication Endpoints